sgra64/mvn-fun/README.md

     --squash --allow-unrelated-histories --strategy-option theirs
 ```

-The *pull* will merge changes intoo your new local branch *mvn-jdbc-repository*.
+The *pull* will merge changes into your new local branch *mvn-jdbc-c3*.

 Build the project and run.
 Fragments of the code are working.
 The *Customer*
 table is fully shown.
 Various attributs are missing in the table for *Vehicles*